 We know that we will have cases of COVID-19 on Hope’s campus.
 Our goal is to mitigate the spread of the virus when those cases occur.

-Earlier this summer, we recognized that, given the positive rates across the country, it would be impossible for Hope to be “COVID-free” for the entire semester.
+Early in the summer, we recognized that given the positive rates across the country, it would be impossible for Hope to be “COVID-free” for the entire academic year.
 In other words, we knew it wasn’t a matter of if, but when.
-This was our preparation mindset, and it is why we required the pre-arrival testing and why we are requiring participation in surveillance testing.

 Testing is an important part of Hope’s mitigation plan, and we believe it will help us maintain a safe and healthy campus community.
 It is not, however, a stand-alone strategy.
-Regular testing will help us identify positive cases and monitor the presence of COVID-19 on campus, but by itself will not keep the campus resilient.
+Regular testing helps us identify positive cases and monitor the presence of COVID-19 on campus, but by itself does not keep the campus resilient.
 That will happen only if all students and employees work together to maintain a culture of wellness and accountability by:

 - Participating in testing.
-Every student and employee who is taking classes, living and/or working on campus during the fall semester was required to participate in baseline testing and be available for surveillance testing throughout the remainder of the semester.
+Every student and employee who is taking classes, living and/or working on campus during the academic year is required to participate in baseline testing before each semester and be available for surveillance testing throughout the remainder of the semesters.

 - Practicing safeguards.
 Following the safeguards greatly reduces one’s risk of both becoming sick and needing to quarantine due to possible exposure.
 It also will reduce the risk of overwhelming Hope’s testing capacity.